Gabriel Moreno Player Props: Diamondbacks vs. Phillies

 Gabriel Moreno At The Plate

-- Moreno has eight doubles, two home runs and 11 walks while hitting .280.
+- Moreno is batting .280 with eight doubles, two home runs and 11 walks.

-- Moreno has picked up a hit in 60.8% of his 51 games this year, with more than one hit in 25.5% of those games.
+- Moreno has picked up a hit in 60.8% of his 51 games this season, with multiple hits in 25.5% of them.

-- In 51 games played this season, he has homered in just two of them.
+- In 51 games played this season, he has homered in only two of them.

-- In 17 games this year (33.3%), Moreno has picked up an RBI, and in four of those games (7.8%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.
+- In 33.3% of his games this season, Moreno has driven in at least one run.
+In four of those games (7.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

-- He has scored at least once 11 times this season (21.6%), including one multi-run game.
+- He has scored at least one run 11 times this year (21.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.